Frozen jalapeño poppers in the air fryer are a simple and tasty appetizer that’s perfect for game day or anytime you’re having a casual get-together.

 Watch carefully towards the end of the cooking time since these frozen poppers can pop open and spill their cheese filling quite easily.
 If it happens anyway, it’s not a big deal – they will still be delicious.

-Serve the poppers on their own or with a dipping sauce such as marinara.
+Then serve the poppers on their own or with a dipping sauce such as marinara.

 Storage Tips

 To reheat them, pop the poppers back in the air fryer for a few minutes or microwave them.
-The microwave version will heat them fast so watch them carefully!
+The microwave version will heat them fast, so watch them carefully!

 Related Recipes